Gil Privé

 Popovic K, Holyoake J, Pomès R, Privé GG

-Proc Natl Acad Sci U S A. 2012 Feb 21;109(8):2908-12 Read
+Proc Natl Acad Sci USA.
+2012 Feb 21;109(8):2908-12 Read

 PagP crystallized from SDS/cosolvent reveals the route for phospholipid access to the hydrocarbon ruler.